greg-raven/Uncommon-Sense/_posts/2022-07-26-all-government-is-evil.md

 ---
-title: 'All government is evil'
+title: "All government is evil"
 layout: post
 categories:
 - government